 In 2017, email marketing turned half a century old.
 Yet, B2B marketing professionals continue to rank the channel high on their list of preferred marketing tactics.

 The reason for this is simple.
 Email marketing is an inexpensive way to promote products, increase sales, and retain customers.
-In fact, in 2016, email marketing had a median ROI of 122%– more than 4 times higher than other market formats, including social media, direct mail, and paid search (source).
+In fact, email marketing has a median ROI of 122%– more than 4 times higher than other marketing channels, including social media, direct mail, and paid search (source).

 My point?
 Email marketing isn’t going anywhere.
 More than 86% of businesses surveyed in 2016 indicate that they plan to increase their upcoming email marketing budgets (source)—and you should too.

 But first, the experts at ZoomInfo put together the following questions to get you thinking about the strategy behind your spending:

 What is the ultimate goal of your email marketing program?